 All other jobs at the church are chosen at the church level by a committee of up to 9 people led by the pastor, better known as the Nominations and Leadership Development Committee.

-So what is a lay leader, you ask.
-He is responsible for communication between the local church and the community.
+The lay leader is responsible for communication between the local church and the community.
 He serves on the Church Council, Finance, Nominations and SPRC committees.
-Al Martin is the Lay Leader for 2018.
+Dave Lambert is the Lay Leader for 2019.

 Lay Member to Annual Conference

 The lay member of annual conference has a primary focus of linking the local church to the connectional United Methodist Church and God’s worldwide church.
 Our Lay Member is Pam Waguespack.

 Besides the Pastor, the Church Council is another dominant source of presence overseeing the operations of our church.
 This group of leaders guides and furthers the ministry of the congregation.
 They envision, plan, implement and annually evaluate our congregation’s ministry and mission.
 It has also been known as the Administrative Council and/or Council on Ministries.

 Committees that lead our church include a chairperson, appointed by the Nominations/ Leadership Committee, and groups of up to 9 members serving for a 1 to 3 year commitment.

 The Finance Committee is responsible for identifying, perfecting and managing the finance system for the congregation by raising, managing, and dispersing the finances of the mission and vision of the church.
 View the Resource pages for more information.